dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-rounded-rectangle.png" alt-text="Screenshot of a green filled rounded rectangle.":::

-The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillRoundedRectangle%2A> method.
+The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a <xref:Microsoft.Maui.Graphics.Color> before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillRoundedRectangle%2A> method.

 > [!NOTE]
 > There are <xref:Microsoft.Maui.Graphics.ICanvas.DrawRoundedRectangle%2A> and <xref:Microsoft.Maui.Graphics.ICanvas.FillRoundedRectangle%2A> overloads that take <xref:Microsoft.Maui.Graphics.Rect> and <xref:Microsoft.Maui.Graphics.RectF> arguments, and overloads that enable the radius of each corner to be separately specified.